#Importing the necessary library for our project

 <chr> <chr> <dbl>

-We can find that the rsq is 0.975 and rmsq of $4.2M.
-These result indicate a very strong predictive performance from our model.
-Here the 0.976 shows that our model explains a large proportion of the variance in total esports earnings and the rmse of 4.2M represents the our model predict the average deviation of $4.2M in the test which is fair estimation considering the scale of earning in the esports industry
+We can see that the rsq is 0.989 and the rmsq is $2.9 million.
+These results show that our model has very excellent predictive performance.
+Here, the 0.989 shows that our model explains a substantial fraction of the variance in total esports earnings, and the rmse of 2.9M reflects that our model predicted the average deviation of $2.9M in the test, which is a good assessment considering the scale of earning in the esports.

-This analysis demonstrates that machine learning models can accurately forecast esports earnings, with our best model explaining 97.5% of variance in the data.
-Linear regression models consistently outperformed KNN models, indicating that the connection between predictors and earnings is primarily linear.
-In this dataset we can factor like Tournament count, player base size, genre, and release timing plays the most significant predictors of financial success in esports.
-Along with that having MOBA, FPS, and Battle Royale genres dominating the earnings landscape it plays huge factor on the earning for the games.
-Finally, the good performance of our linear model indicate that the esports business has established predictable income production pattern which can be forecasted.
+This investigation shows that machine learning models can reliably anticipate esports earnings, with our top model accounting for 98.9% of the variance in data.
+Linear regression models consistently outperformed KNN models, demonstrating that the relationship between predictors and earnings is predominantly linear.
+In this dataset, we can see that tournament quantity, player base size, genre, and release timing are the most important determinants of esports revenue.
+Along with that, the MOBA, FPS, and Battle Royale genres dominate the revenue scene, which has a significant impact on the games’ earnings.
+Finally, the strong performance of our linear model suggests that the esports industry has formed a predictable income output pattern that can be projected.